Discharge Plan Template

 What is hospital discharge planning?

 Discharge planning is an essential aspect of patient care that aims to create a seamless transition for patients from the hospital setting to their next recovery phase.
-This interdisciplinary process involves collaboration among healthcare professionals, hospital staff, the patient, and their family members to develop a comprehensive plan that addresses the patient’s medical needs, functional abilities, and available support systems.
+This process involves collaboration among health care professionals, hospital staff, the patient, and their family members to develop a comprehensive plan that addresses the patient's medical needs, functional abilities, and available support systems.

 Discharge planning reduces the risk of complications and hospital readmissions and helps patients receive appropriate care during their recovery.
 Home health agencies are crucial in coordinating necessary services post-discharge to ensure a smooth recovery process.

-A well-executed discharge plan also empowers patients and their caregivers with the knowledge and resources they need to manage their recovery effectively.
+A well-executed discharge plan also empowers patients and their caregivers with discharge instructions and resources they need to manage their recovery effectively.

 How does it work?

-Assess the patient's medical condition, functional abilities, support systems, and establish recovery goals.
+Download the Discharge Plan Template, fill out patient details, assess the patient's medical condition, functional abilities, and support systems, and establish recovery goals.
+We've also included a discharge plan example for your reference.

 When would you use this template?